danielabar/meblog/src/markdown/gatsby5-distinct-query.md

 ## Finding The Solution

 Although the query seems straightforward enough, finding the correct syntax was surprisingly difficult.
 The reason is the aggregation syntax has changed from Gatsby v4 to Gatsby v5.
-At the time when I was searching for it, here is the syntax that was turning up for a distinct query:
+In my search for the correct syntax, I tried both Duck Duck Go (my default search engine) and Google (my fallback option), but both returned either invalid syntax or links to official Gatsby docs with no mention of the "distinct" keyword.
+Here is the query that was turning up from web search:

 ```graphql
 # OLD GATSBY V4 SYNTAX - DO NOT USE ON GATSBY V5